 The Pinkerton Detective Agency was hired to chase down the brothers’ gang: James-Youngers in 1871.3

-In 1873 they started to include train robbery on their resume.3 One thing that possibly led to the Robin Hood type of legend was in their robberies they didn’t single out individuals.
-The strong boxes and safes were their targets.
+In 1873 they started including train robberies on their resume.3 One thing possibly leading to their Robin Hood aura legend was during robberies they didn’t single out individuals.
+Strong boxes and safes were their targets.

 Jesse finally married Zerelda (Zee) Mimms, his long-time engaged-to cousin, on April 24, 1874.3

 A bank robbery was planned for September 7, 1876.
-The James brothers and Younger brothers were in Northfield Minnesota.
+The James and Younger brothers were in Northfield Minnesota.
 Their eye was on the First National Bank.
-They believed a prime stockholder was the Mississippi governor during reconstruction.4 But this time it all went wrong for them.
-The bank employees wouldn’t cooperate.
-The local folk noted the James-Younger gang int town, up to no good.
+They believed a prime stockholder was the Mississippi governor during reconstruction.4 This time it all went wrong for them.
+Bank employees wouldn’t cooperate.
+Local folk noted the James-Younger gang in town, up to no good.
 They got together firing their weapons at them.

 The Youngers were captured and arrested, the James brothers managed to get away.
-That was the end of the James-Younger Gang.
+That ended the James-Younger Gang.
 The Youngers went to prison.
 But Jesse and Frank ended up in Nashville Tennessee.
 They took alias names.
 Frank took on the name of B.J.
 Woodson.

 Jesse continued roving, looking for other options in this way of life he’d developed.
-He lived under the name Thomas Howard.
-In 1879 Jesse began recruiting a new gang.
-Frank was still with him, pressured by Jesse to be there.3 But the men in his new gang were mostly various misfits who didn’t get along.
-So it wasn't the well-oiled machine he’d had before.
+Alias was Thomas Howard.
+In 1879 Jesse James began recruiting another gang.
+Frank was pressured by Jesse to be there.3 The men in this new gang were mostly misfits who didn’t get along.
+Not the well-oiled machine he’d had before.
 Their first job was a train robbery in Independence MO.6

-Then two more robberies over in Mississippi.
-A posse chased them down, killing two of the gang, but the rest got away.
+Then two more robberies in Mississippi.
+A posse chased them down, killing two gang members, the rest got away.
 They hid out in Louisiana and in Texas.
 They started feeling the effects of lawman pressure and infighting amongst gang members.
 Some quit, some were mysteriously killed, and Jesse kicked some of them out.
-Frank and James were beginning to think of laying low.
-They went back to Missouri, near the family home in 1881.2,4
+Frank and Jesse figured to start laying low.
+In 1881, they went back to Missouri, near the family home.2,4

-Frank considered stopping the crime life.
-Jesse decided that may be the best thing to do also.
+Frank considered stopping the criminal life.
+Jesse decided that may be the best also.
 He took his family farther from the old homestead, moving to St. Joseph, MO.2,4 The James Gang, it seemed, was no more.
-But apparently crime was a difficult way of life to get away from.
+But apparently crime was a difficult life to get away from.

 In 1881 Missouri Governor T.H.
 Crittendon had offered a reward (via railroad funds) for the capture of the James brothers.
 Robert Ford consulted the governor with a plan, negotiating with him to get the reward.7

-Robert Ford’s brother, Charley had joined up with James and Frank earlier on their raids.
-Bob (Robert) Ford had been a very late comer - but quite eager.
-When Frank and Jesse decided on returning to Missouri, they felt the Fords were trustworthy enough to ask them to come with them.7 Jesse thought they’d help with protection.
+Robert Ford’s brother, Charley joined up with James and Frank earlier on their raids.
+Bob (Robert) Ford had been a late comer, but eager.
+When Frank and Jesse returned to Missouri, they felt the Fords were trustworthy enough to ask them to come along.7 Jesse thought they’d help with protection.

-On April 3, 1882 the Fords were at the home of Jesse James eating breakfast with him.
-They planned a robbery for later in Platte City, MO.
-Jesse was reading the newspaper to find a former gang member had confessed to a murder.2,4 He was surprised the Fords didn’t mention this - they should’ve known!
-He surely felt suspicious then.
+On April 3, 1882 the Fords were at Jesse’s home, eating breakfast with him.
+Planning a later robbery in Platte City, Missouri.
+Jesse was reading the newspaper, discovering a former gang member confessed to murder.2,4 He was surprised the Fords didn’t mention this.
+They should’ve known!
+Was he feeling suspicious then?

-Jesse James walked into the living room, to the sofa where he put down his pistols.
-He turned around, with his back to the Ford brothers.
-Noting a dusty picture on the wall, he stood on a chair to wipe it off and straighten it.
-When that happened, Bob Ford took out his own gun and aimed at Jesse - killing him with a bullet to the back of his head, behind his right ear.2,4,14
+Jesse James walked into the living room, putting down his pistols.
+He turned around, his back to the Ford brothers.
+Noting a dusty picture on the wall, he stood on a chair wiping and straightening it.
+With that, Bob Ford took out his own gun.
+He aimed at Jesse James, killing him with a bullet to the back of his head, behind his right ear.2,4,14